-Select the “POPULATION” button in your base overview to view the upkeep of your workforce.
+Select the “WORKFORCE” button in your base overview to view the upkeep of your workforce.
 As you can see, 4 units of Drinking Water, 4 Rations, and 1 Pioneer Clothing are required per 100 Pioneers.
 They will be deducted from your Inventory at the start of each 24-hour period.
-If part of this upkeep is missing, your Pioneers’ effiency will go down, and once you run out of supplies entirely, they will go on strike.
+If part of this upkeep is missing, your Pioneers’ efficiency will go down, and once you run out of supplies entirely, they will go on strike.
 Decide how many supplies you would like to buy in advance, and make sure you do not spend all your money on them now.
 Also note that some supplies were already provided to you as part of your starting package.

 Back in the window showing your local Commodity Exchange, select “Basic Consumables” from the dropdown menu.
 Click “Orders” next to the Drinking Water entry.
 You can now see the prices that this commodity is currently being offered for (labeled “Offers”), and a list of interested buyers as well as the prices they are willing to pay (labeled “Requests”).

 Close the buffer now and select “Trade”, right next to the “Orders” button.
 The “Storage Location” line in the new buffer is only relevant if you are placing a Sell Order, so the system knows in which Inventory to look for the commodity you are selling.
 Right now, you want to buy, so you can ignore it.
 Now enter the Amount you want to buy and indicate how much you are willing to pay per unit under “Limit”.
-Note that the price you can offer or ask for is limited by the indicated Price Band; a PRO License significantly widens the available Price Band.
-The cheapest current offer is listed under “Current Price”, and if you want to get the commodities right now, you will have to pay that price.
+Note that the price you can offer or ask for is limited by the indicated Price Band.
+The current highest bid and cheapest offer are listed in the “Bid / Ask” line (formerly “Current Price”).
+If you want to get the commodities right now, you will have to pay the current asking price.